 - Identify current gaps in knowledge where additional resources may be most impactful.

 - Disseminate prioritized target genes and variants to facilitate the work of other AD investigators and the broader research community pursuing functional studies.

 - Communicate with other ADSP work groups to ensure timely information exchange and identify opportunities for collaboration.

 The xQTL Work Group carries out the activities defined in the xQTL Project.
 The group was formed in spring of 2021.
 Current activities include the following:

 - Catalog and gather genetic, genomic, and multi-omic data that have been generated by its members and other relevant datasets that are publicly available.

 - Process and harmonize these data for integration and analysis.

 - Identify analytical methods for QTL mapping and integration across multi-omic data types.

-The Data Standardization Working Group is a group of investigators that develop data standards to facilitate data collection, integration, and sharing with the AD and the broader research community.
+The Data Standardization Work Group develops data standards to facilitate data collection, integration, and sharing with the AD and the broader research community.
 The group was formed in summer of 2021.
 Current activities include the following:

-- Define SOP for receiving data, quality check and maintenance.
+- Define standard operating procedures (SOPs) for receiving data, quality checks, and maintenance.